enplotz/webir2015/gscholar_scraper/README.md

 ### Deploy Spider Using Local Scrapyd

-If you do not want to use docker, but still want to use scrapyd, you can just run scrapyd and deploy your projects
-locally:
+For the web-based scraping, you have to use scrapyd.
+The following commands export the variables (from one level up), start the service and background the process.

 ```
+$ mkdir scrapyd-workdir && cd scrapyd-workdir
-$ scrapyd &
+$ export $(cat ../*.env | xargs) && scrapyd &
 ```

-Then in another shell in the `gscholar_scraper` directory run:
+Now go to the `gscholar_scraper` directory and run:
 ```
 $ scrapy-deploy
 ```
+This command deploys your scrapy project to the locally running scrapyd instance.

-Then schedule the spiders via the commands outline in *Testing Spiders Deployed To Scrapyd*.
+You can then schedule the spiders via the commands outlined in *Testing Spiders Deployed To Scrapyd*.

 ### Run Spider Without Scrapyd

 To run the spiders locally, issue the crawl command from the scrapy project directory (so, where the `scrapy.cfg` is).
 You can list available spiders and run them.
+As before, we export the env variables before running the actual command.

 ```
-scrapy crawl your_spiders_name
+export $(cat ../*.env | xargs) && scrapy crawl your_spiders_name
 ```

 To pass spider settings, you can use the `-a` flag, e.g. `scrapy crawl dmoz -a my_param=itworks`.